College of Graduate Studies

 Post-Baccalaureate Undergraduate Student

-An applicant who does not wish to pursue a graduate degree or graduate-level teacher certification program but who has earned a bachelor's degree from a regionally-accredited U.S. institution and who is in good standing at the last school attended may apply for admission as a post-baccalaureate student.
+An applicant who does not wish to pursue a graduate degree or graduate-level teacher certification program but who has earned a bachelor's degree from an institution holding an accreditation recognized by either the Texas Higher Education Coordinating Board or the U.S. Department of Education, and who is in good standing at the last school attended may apply for admission as a post-baccalaureate student.
 These applications are received and processed in the Office of Undergraduate Admissions.
 Post-baccalaureate students are subject to all requirements and regulations that apply to undergraduates.
 They must meet the academic progress standards applicable to undergraduates and are subject to the same academic warning/suspension policies.

 International Admissions